SHOP OUR FAVORITE FINDSShop Now

 Totally.
 We’re proud that it’s IKEA.
 Using the cabinets as our foundation, we’ve layered in all the rest of the design elements that make it our own.

 We are THOROUGHLY impressed with their IKEA kitchen transformation, and hope you are too!
-A huge thanks to Chrissy and Peter for sharing their beautiful space, words of wisdom, and excellent documentation along the way.
+A huge thanks to Chrissy and Peter for sharing their beautiful space, words of wisdom, and excellent documentation along the way (check out their Instagram to see more behind the scenes).
 Now, you’re probably wondering why we hardly touched on the beautiful built-in bookcase or dining area right next door.
 More to come on that project next week!
 Yet another awesome element that they designed and built themselves.
 Adding all of these custom touches really took this IKEA kitchen to the next level.
 The incorporated wood tones, thoughtful layout, waterfall countertops, and navy cabinetry – we love it all.
 DIY for the win!

 Kitchen Resources: